Ezinnem/Client/README.md

 # Client
-This is for work
+This is for work.
-This is also experiental
+This is also experiemental